sankalpswarup/BlazingBlizzards-Hackathon/README.md

 Run the main.py file to start the web app.

 While defining .env file, use the format given below:
-PROJECT_API_KEY=Your API Key here and the .env file should be placed in the folder having main.py file.
+PROJECT_API_KEY=Your API Key here.

+The .env file should be placed in the folder having main.py file.

 FEATURES:
 1) The web app tells you what are the Trending movies at present from a global list of movies.